kyleburton/talks/README.txt

  * Ruby: ERB, haml
  * JavaScript: John Resig's JavaScript Tempaltes, Underscore's Templates, Mustache JS
- * Java: JSP
+ * Java: JSPs
+ * Python's Jinja templating system

 h1.
 Things you can't refactor (without resorting to eval)

 * Ruby:       class, module, def, begin, rescue
-* Python:     class, def, try, except
+* Python:     class, def, try, except, if, for
-* Java:       class, public, private, extends, throws, try, catch
+* Java:       class, public, private, extends, throws, try, catch, package
-* JavaScript: function
+* JavaScript: function, class

 [ Even with all of this, there are still things that you can not factor out of your language.
 If you're using a HLL like Python or Ruby, these are probably